-Choosing the correct water temperature for each load is important to prevent clothes from fading, stretching or shrinking.
-Again, you have a guide - the labels on your clothes and linens.
-One of the keys to success is sorting your laundry correctly and washing like items together.
+Choosing the right water temperature for each load can prevent clothes from fading, stretching, or shrinking.
+Again, you have a guide on the labels of the clothes and linens.
+One of the keys to success is sorting your laundry correctly and washing similar items together.

 - Cold Water: Best for dark colors and delicate fabrics.
-It is also a perfect choice for any lightly soiled clothes like office wear no matter the fabric type.
+It is also a perfect choice for any lightly-soiled clothes, like office wear.
 Cold water will not harm any washable fabric and saves on utility costs.

 - Warm Water: Best for synthetic, permanent press fabrics.
 Warm water should be chosen for any colored garments that are heavily soiled with oil or stains.

 - Hot Water: Best for white cotton fabrics that are worn or used close to the body like underwear, socks, and bedsheets.
 If you have laundry that has really heavy soil—like work jeans, mechanics' overalls, or kids' play clothes—and cleanliness is more important than protecting the color, hot water may be needed to remove the stains.